anarisris/presentations/README.md

-# presentations
+# Presentations
-Collection of presentations I have held for front-end, UI and UX design related topics.
+Collection of presentations I have held about front-end, UI and UX design related topics.